 EAB's strategic objectives remain focused on the "Bridge to MENA" proposition.
-Its strategic goal is to remain a lean, customer focused, niche bank that presents a seamless interface to the Arab Bank Group for customers in the UK, Europe, North America and MENA.
+We aim to capture the Banking flows between Europe and the MENA, taking advantage of Arab Bank Group's leading position in the MENA region.

 The Bank acts as an integral part of the Arab Bank Group and complements the Group's footprint by extending coverage to and for European & North American clients into MENA and vice versa.